FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 - `deploy` for deploying contacts of any size (will automatically choose the appropriate deployment process).
 - `deployContract` for deploying the entire contract bytecode in a single create transaction.
-- `deployContractAsBlobs` for deploying the contract in chunks as blobs, and then deploying the contract as a create transaction.
+- `deployAsBlobTx` for deploying the contract in chunks as blobs, and then deploying the contract as a create transaction.

 > **Note:** If the contract is deployed via blob deployments, multiple transactions will be required to deploy the contract.